Mining for Cost Awareness in the Infrastructure as Code Artifacts of Cloud-based Applications: an Exploratory Study: Study Design

 \subsubsection{\rqn{1}}

 To answer the first research question, we must identify what kind of information related to cloud cost management can be extracted from the commits.
-Out of this set of 6,116 commits, $377$ are from forked repositories already in the set.
-After filtering out these commits and those that do not modify any Terraform files, we are left with 1,162 repositories and 2,045 related commits.
+Out of this set of $6\,116$ commits, $377$ are from forked repositories already in the set.
+After filtering out these commits and those that do not modify any Terraform files, we are left with $1\,162$ repositories and $2\,045$ related commits.
 The selected commits are then inspected manually to decide their actual relevance.
 For that, each commit message is checked by two researchers and validated by a third one.
 Any conflicts are resolved by the entire team in consolidation meetings.
 The output of this process results in the identification of $538$ relevant commits.
 The selected units come from $434$ distinct repositories.

-In \figurename~\ref{fig:repo-demographics-commits}, we characterize the repositories in terms of IaC artifacts' size (\texttt{iac-sloc}, max. $89$K), source code size (\texttt{sloc}, max. $1\,210$K), number of commits (\texttt{\#commits}, max. $17$K) and contributors (\texttt{\#contributors}, max. $596$).
-The max values are not visible in \figurename~\ref{fig:repo-demographics-commits} since we needed to trim the top $10\%$ values of each variable to better visualize the plot.
+In \autoref{fig:repo-demographics-commits}, we characterize the repositories in terms of IaC artifacts' size (\texttt{iac-sloc}, max. $89$K), source code size (\texttt{sloc}, max. $1\,210$K), number of commits (\texttt{\#commits}, max. $17$K), contributors (\texttt{\#contributors}, max. $596$), number of Terraform modules (\texttt{\#tfmodules}, max. $1.4$K), resources (\texttt{\#tfresources}, max. $2.5$K), variables (\texttt{\#tfvariables}, max. $5$K), subnets-related definitions (\texttt{\#tfsubnets}, max. $32$), instances-related definitions (\texttt{\#tfinstances}, max. $36$), and number of Terraform clusters-related definitions (\texttt{\#tfclusters}, max. $21$).
+The max values are not visible in \autoref{fig:repo-demographics-commits} since we needed to trim the top $10\%$ values of each variable to better visualize the plot.
 We also note that $65\%$ ($284$) of the population comprise repositories that contain (and manage) IaC artifacts only (i.e., they do not contain source code).
 These characteristics suggest that the population is varied with a tendency for repositories maintained by few contributors and concentrated in repositories of more Terraform and other IaC files than source code.
 This is possibly an indication of developers taking over a ``Terraform expert'' role in teams that become responsible also with dealing with the operational cost aspect of each project.

 We then proceed to collect what kind of information related to cloud cost management can be extracted from these commits.
 This is primarily a manual task, to be performed using open coding, a form of inductive coding \citep{corbin2014qualitative}.
 For this task, each data point (for this RQ, commit message) is labeled first by two researchers and validated by a third.
 The labels refer to central ideas in the discussion and their characteristics.
 Any conflicts (incl. disagreements) are resolved by all five researchers in a consolidation meeting.
 In this meeting, we verify the rationale for the codes and analyzed the evidence again (i.e., the complete commit message), and argued to a consensus.
 We did not have cases where a consensus was not met after this process.